tpoechtrager/osxcross/README.COMPILER-RT.md

 then run: `./build_compiler_rt.sh`.

+By default, installation steps for compiler-rt will be printed to the terminal to run manually, but you can automate the installation process by defining `ENABLE_COMPILER_RT_INSTALL`.

 You can verify compiler-rt is working by invoking the following command:

     echo "int main(void){return 0;}" | xcrun clang -xc -o/dev/null -v - 2>&1 | \